STPell/BallTrackingLEDDisplay/readme.md

 ### Serial communication

-Serial communication is performed using the ``pyserial`` library wrapped in a multithreaded SerailController class.
+Serial communication is performed using the ``pyserial`` library wrapped in a multithreaded SerialController class.
 The clase uses a baud rate of 9600 and sends UTF8 encoded comma separated values terminated by a new line.
 To change which internal port the class connects to change line 177 in ``end_deliverable.py``.

 ### Running the program